jrfloza12/GroupProject3/README.md

 How much has our travel time changed in the last few years?
 With the slowdown of travel during and the increase after COVID, how much did it impact this option for travel?
 In this project, we want to gather information from some of the most popular airports from one of the more populated states and visualize what happened over time.
-The centerpieces of the information are the Delays, Cancellations, and Diversions that would make anyone “angrier than the Keebler Elf demoted to fudge packer.”
+The centerpieces of the information are the Delays that would make anyone “Angrier than the Keebler Elf demoted to fudge packer.”
 (L. Cable Guy)
 The three major Airlines are Los Angeles, San Francisco, and San Diego, California, with their respective LAX, SFO, and SAN airport codes.